Natasha Devon: Where's Your Head At

 In May 2018 (for Mental Health Awareness Week) Devon launched Where’s Your Head At with Mental Health First Aid England and Bauer Media.
 The campaign calls for a change in the law so that provision for mental health first aid would be mandatory in all British workplaces.
 The change.org petition gained more than 200k signatures and was delivered by Devon to Downing Street on 8 October 2018.
-It was debated in parliament in January 2019.
+It was debated in parliament in January 2019, and in 2023 recommendation for mental health first aiders in all work places was included in the government’s Suicide Prevention Strategy.

 Mental Health Champion for Schools

-On 30 August 2015, the Department for Education (DfE) appointed Devon as its first ever mental health champion for schools,as part of a wider £1.25bn drive to improve care.
+On 30 August 2015, the Department for Education (DfE) appointed Devon as its first ever mental health champion for schools, as part of a wider £1.25bn drive to improve care.
 Announcing the decision, Education and Childcare Minister Sam Gyimah said: "Natasha is an inspiration to many young people and I'm delighted to have her on board as our first mental health champion.
 I know that together we can make a real difference in encouraging more young people to talk openly about mental health".
 Shortly afterwards, Devon wrote in The Daily Telegraph of her initial caution in accepting the role, adding: "But then I thought – Why have they picked me?
 Anyone who's ever watched me on the news knows I'm notorious for being a left-leaning 'gob on a stick'.
 Surely, if it was tokenism, they'd have selected someone less likely to challenge them?
 When, during our first meeting the Minister told me that the Government had realised the scale of the problem, they knew they had a responsibility to do something about it and they wanted someone with real experience within the field to advise them, I knew I'd made the right decision."